 THE SECULAR FRANCISCAN FORMATION PROCESS Part IV: The Ongoing Formation Phase

 When we look at the Secular Franciscan formation process, it is important to see it as a continuum, that is, each stage flowing into the next.
 Aspects that are essential in the first phase, Orientation, will still be essential in the second, Inquiry, the third, Candidacy, and into the Ongoing Formation of professed members.
 The purpose of the Ongoing Formation Phase is to support the professed members’ commitment, and to strengthen their Franciscan vocation so that the ongoing conversion process will continue as a lifestyle.
-“Begun by the preceding stages, the formation of the brothers and sisters takes place in a permanent and continuous way.
-It should be understood as an aid in the conversion of each and everyone and in the fulfillment of their proper mission in the Church and in society” (General Constitutions, article 44.1).
 Ongoing Formation is a process of renewal for the entire Fraternity by which we are encouraged and challenged to live our vocation in the actual situations and contingencies of daily living.

-Ongoing Formation is the outgrowth of proper Initial Formation, realizing that we are in a continual process of conversion and growth all the days of our life.
+Ongoing Formation is a continual process of conversion and growth all the days of our life.

 Ongoing Formation necessarily includes additional information and updating in various areas of spirituality, and deepening of our commitment to the Gospel life.
-None of us ever completes formation; it is a lifelong process.
+Formation is a lifelong process.

 Monthly Fraternity gatherings are the ordinary place for Ongoing Formation.
 Winnie (far right) discussing the proposition to prohibit the death penalty in California at a monthly gathering.